ruslanbekniyazov/ruslanbekniyazov/README.md

 # Who I am

 If I have not had the pleasure to introduce myself to you, then this is the perfect opportunity to do the intro.
 My name is Ruslan Bekniyazov, I live in Seattle, WA, and I am a Junior at the University of Washington, majoring in Computer Science, minoring in Entrepreneurship.
-I was born in Ashgabat, Turkmenistan, in what they call "The City of White Marble".
+I was born in Ashgabat, Turkmenistan, in what they call "The City of White Marble," and my family is spread all over the world.
 I develop anything that fascinates my mind: games, VR projects, apps, and websites.
-I love soccer, history (especially Roman and Greek), philosophy, investing, entrepreneurship and my newfound hobbies of snowboarding and piano.
-I am multilingual (English, Russian, Turkmen and Ukrainian).
-RPG is my favorite genre, The Last Kingdom is my favorite show, C# is my favorite language.
+I love soccer, history (especially Roman and Greek), philosophy, investing, entrepreneurship and a bit of snowboarding and piano.

 - 👯 looking to collaborate on a couple of VR and Web3 project ideas that I had
 - ⚡ Unrelated fact: Greek pilosopher Chrysippus died from laughing at his own joke, RIP  legend